Home Boxing Gym Guide

 The bag mitt is a pared down version of the boxing glove that allows you to feel the power of your punch a lot more.
 You can get a thumbless version, but this tends to detract from the feel of a real boxing glove.
 They weigh between 10 and 12 oz and come in a range of colors.

 Skipping is the preferred cardio option for boxers, and with good reason.
-It is the most cost effective, space friendly and efficient way to get into great shape known to man.
+It is the most cost-effective, space friendly and efficient way to get into a great shape known to man.
 A jump rope is a cheap addition to your gym that provides variation to your workouts.Read more

-The benefit of leather is that it is very durable and it is heavy enough to provide for high speed skipping.
+The benefit of leather is that it is very durable and it is heavy enough to provide for high-speed skipping.